 – Wash bed sheets on a disinfection cycle if your washing machine has one, or key in a long programme at 90°C.

-– Wash and dry all soft toys and place them in the freezer so as to eliminate all lice that could have made their nest inside them (none will survive 24 hours in a freezer).
+– Wash and dry all soft toys and place them in the freezer to eliminate all lice that could have made their nest inside them (none will survive 24 hours in a freezer).

 – Avoid head to head contact